renanthera/simc-wiki/StatsScaling.md

 ![http://www.simulationcraft.org/images/wiki/reforge3d.png](http://www.simulationcraft.org/images/wiki/reforge3d.png)

   * **reforge\_plot\_stat** (scope: global; default: "") allows you to enumerate the stats you want to reforge between.
-The stats must be separated with commas ",".
+The stats must be separated with comma ",".
 There must be at least 2 stats.
 You can add more but, beyond 3 stats, the generated data are harder to analyze.
 For a list of available stats, see [Equipment#Stats\_abbreviations](Equipment#Appendix:_Stats_abbreviations).
+You can multiple reforge plots in a single simulation, by separating them with a slash "/".
 ```
  # This example will produce a 2D plot that show how the dps evolve between (+200 crit ; -200 haste) on
  # the left side and (-200 crit ; +200 haste) on the right side.